At Willesborough Infant School all children are entitled to a free school lunch.

 All our children enjoy a healthy snack time every day.

 Free fruit and vegetables are offered to all of our children.
+Alternatively, parents can provide their child with their own, healthy snack - a piece of fruit or vegetable.

 Alongside this, the children also have their bottle of milk or water.